Manisha312/CoachingManagement/README.md

-CoachingManagement is an Online Coaching System Management.
+CoachingManagement is an Online Management of Coaching centers running offline.